arcrad/page_master/README.md

 ## Keyword Extraction

 To lookup stock images, we need to get a handful of keywords to query with.
 To get keywords the approach is: split the content on spaces, filter out common words (stop words), de-duplicate the list, and then finally sort by word length and pick the top-N words.
 Obviously the longest words are the most representative of of the core ideas in the content and there are absolutely no better ways to extract key words.
 Obviously.

+## Simplification via LLM

+You can optionally enable LLM-based (powered by OpenAI's o4-mini chat completion) simplification of page content via the options menu (gear icon in top right).
+With simplification enabled, the content of each page is passed through a prompt to "rephrase the content to be understandable by a six year old".

+Although very impressive when it works, the LLM leaves a hilariously large hole open for prompt-injection.
+In my admittedly limited research, it seems that reliably preventing prompt-injection is no where close to being a solved problem.
+Things like adding secret delimiters, being mean to the LLM, and layering prompts on top of each other all come up as solutions, but none appear to be very robust.
+This step also adds significant additional latency which diminishes the end user experience.

+There is much room for improvement here though being able to call out to a LLM to perform this task is quite a powerful tool.
+As always, LLMs thrive in non-adversarial conditions and thus seems to perform acceptably in this use case.
+I'll need to learn and experiment more to see how a LLM could be used in any public-facing, adversarial task.

 ## Stock Images